 The new Celent report, Defining a Digital Financial Institution: What ‘Digital’ Means in Banking, presents Celent’s framework for digital in banking.
 The framework has been shaped and influenced by Celent’s own primary research, in addition to conversations with industry practitioners, attendance at conferences, and tracking the plethora of perspectives on the Internet and social media.
 Its intent is to frame the issues, raise questions, and provoke a debate rather than provide definitive answers.
 The 24-page report contains 16 figures.
 It concludes with recommendations for financial institutions embarking on a digital transformation journey.

 Dan Latimore is the SVP of the banking practice at Celent.
 His research focuses on the expanding banking ecosystem, innovation, and digital technology, underpinned by a strong interest in behavioral economics and its implications for banks.
-You can connect with Dan on LinkedIn or Twitter.

 Zilvinas Bareisis is a Senior Analyst with Celent’s banking practice.
 His research focuses on retail payments, including cards and digital payments.
 He has a global perspective with a particular emphasis on market developments in North America, the UK, and Europe.
-You can connect with Zil on LinkedIn or Twitter.